Life As a Farm or Ranch Manager

 |State||Annual Mean Salary|

-What Tools & Technology do Farm and Ranch Managers Use?
+Tools & Technologies Used by Farm and Ranch Managers

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Farm and Ranch Managers:

 - Microsoft Office